-- Ensure you are familiar and up to date with laws, regulations, company policies and procedures, and the company's compliance program. - Monitor claims/billing for accuracy-ensure coding reflects services provided. - Monitor medical records-ensure documentation supports services rendered. - Perform regular internal audits. - Establish effective lines of communication with colleagues and staff members, verifying information provided to you. - Report any suspicious activity or any potential FWA to your supervisor, Compliance Officer, or Human Resources. - Be on the lookout for suspicious activity and take action if you identify a problem.
+- Ensure you are familiar and up to date with laws, regulations, company policies and procedures, and the company's compliance program. - Monitor claims/billing for accuracy-ensure coding reflects services provided. - Monitor medical records-ensure documentation supports services rendered. - Perform regular internal audits. - Establish effective lines of communication with colleagues and staff members, verifying information provided to you. - Ask about potential compliance issues in exit interviews. - Be on the lookout for suspicious activity and take action if you identify a problem.